Valéry Inkijinoff

 Valéry Ivanovitch Inkijinoff (Валерий Иванович Инкижинов; 25 March 1895 – 26 September 1973), sometimes known mononymously as Inkijinoff, was a Russian-French actor, director, acting teacher, and theatre practitioner.
-Born to a Buryat family in Irkutsk, he began his career in Soviet cinema, playing the lead role in Vsevolod Pudovkin's 1928 film Storm Over Asia.
+Born to a Buryat family in Bokhan, he began his career in Soviet cinema, playing the lead role in Vsevolod Pudovkin's 1928 film Storm Over Asia.
 He immigrated to France in the 1930s, where he became a favorite villain for exotic adventure and crime films.

 Early life

-Inkijinoff was born in Irkutsk gubernia to a Christian Buryat father and an ethnic Russian mother.
+Inkijinoff was born in Bokhan, Irkutsk Governorate to a Christian Buryat father and an ethnic Russian mother.
 He studied at the Polytechnical Institute of Saint Petersburg, and for a time one of the resident actors of an imperial theater of the city.
 He studied acting under Vsevolod Meyerhold, where he helped develop the rehearsal technique of biomechanics.
 He joined Meyerhold's troupe in Moscow, where he also studied with Lev Kuleshov.

 Career

 At the beginning of his career in Russia, he appeared first as stuntman in a few movies and then as director and as actor.
 His major lead role during the Russian part of his career is Bair in Storm Over Asia by Vsevolod Pudovkin in 1928, a major Soviet propaganda film about a fictional British consolidation of Mongolia.
 He was also an actor in the troop of Vsevolod Meyerhold and was then appointed as director of the movie and theater school of Kiev.

 In 1930, while in France on a European tour, he refused to return to the USSR.
 According to Boris Shumyatsky, after Stalin learned Inkijinoff had never returned in 1934, said: "Too bad that the man escaped.
 Now he, probably, is dying to come back but, alas, too late."
 He starred in 2 movies while living in the Soviet Union, and contrary to Stalin's assumption, Inkijinoff became immensely popular in Europe, arguably the most successful Soviet actor abroad, starring in a total of 44 French, British, German, and Italian films.

 In France he frequently played the part of Asian villains.
 His most active period was in the thirties, when he appeared in Les Bateliers de la Volga and the G. W. Pabst film Le drame de Shanghai.
 He played for Fritz Lang in 1959, in Der Tiger von Eschnapur and its sequel Das indische Grabmal, in which he played the role of the high priest Yama.
 In 1965, Philippe de Broca cast him as Monsieur Goh, the wise but scary Chinese who guarantees to the Jean-Paul Belmondo character a certain death in Les tribulations d'un Chinois en Chine.

 His last movie was with Brigitte Bardot and Claudia Cardinale, where he played the role of a Native American chieftain in Les pétroleuses.